 Check the Lid Quality

-We highly recommend getting bamboo steamers with a handwoven lid since they are more secure.
+We highly recommend getting bamboo steamers with handwoven lids since they are more secure.
 Also, always check if you can properly seal it too.
 Go for a steamer with a lid that is completely made of bamboo for a more authentic experience.

 Determine Which Size Suits You

-The best steamers are the ones that you can use to achieve your cooking goals.
+The best steamers are the ones that you can use to achieve your cooking needs.
+Of course, what works best in the kitchen is what works best for you.
 The standard size of this cookware is ten inches, which is the perfect size to fit in woks and most pans.
 However, you can also get a smaller one if you’ll only be cooking for a few people.

 Pros and Cons of Using Bamboo Steamers